Home Health Diabetes Diabetic Ketoacidosis

 Blood Ketone Test

-This test calculates the level of ketone beta-hydroxybutyrate in your blood.
-It’s similar to a blood glucose test and some home glucose monitors allow for separate test strips to measure ketones.
+This test usually calculates the level of ketone beta-hydroxybutyrate in your blood.
+It’s similar to a blood glucose test.
+Some home glucose monitors allow for separate test strips to measure ketones.

 Urine Ketone Test

-Urine test strips check for ketone acetoacetate and indicate the levels by turning a specific color.
+Urine test strips check for ketone acetoacetate and change color to indicate the levels.
 Urine tests are available for purchase without a prescription.

 Your doctor can help you determine when and how to test for ketones.
-If you are sick or have a high blood sugar reading of 240 mg/dL or more, your doctor will likely recommend that you increase testing frequency to every four to six hours until the condition subsides.
-Call your doctor if you have moderate to high ketone levels to get advice on additional treatment steps.
+If you are feeling sick and have a high blood sugar reading of 240 mg/dL or more, a high level of urine ketones can indicate you are developing DKA.
+If you have moderate to high ketone levels, your doctor can advise you on additional treatment steps.

-DKA occurs when low levels of insulin in the blood cause the body to switch to breaking down fat to use as fuel.
+DKA occurs when low levels of insulin in the blood cause the body to switch to breaking down fat to use as fuel instead of sugar.
 This process occurs in the liver and produces acids called ketones.
-When ketones build up to dangerous levels in the blood, they lead to DKA.
-There are several causes of diabetic ketoacidosis, from incorrect use of insulin to underlying and untreated health concerns to lifestyle factors.
+A build-up of ketones in the blood can lead to DKA.
+There are several causes of diabetic ketoacidosis, such as incorrect use of insulin, underlying and untreated health concerns and lifestyle factors.

 Common Causes of DKA